YOUR GUIDE TO GOBA

 Personal equipment/equipment needing electricity

 Check out “The Way to GOBA” for advice.
 Participants are responsible for their own equipment, including medical devices.
-GOBA is not able to provide electrical plug-ins and advises participants to look into battery-powered devices.
+GOBA is not able to guarentee electrical plug-ins and advises participants to look into battery-powered devices.
 For medical devices only, GOBA may be able to arrange charging and transporting during the day.
 See the GOBA first-aid coordinator in camp on the first day.
+We recommend bringing your own extension cord for CPAPs, and charging electronics.

 All participants’ non-medical items will be transported in the large luggage trucks.
 For example, GOBA will not transport participants’ musical instruments or computers in the GOBA medical RV or GOBA supply truck.